10 Shining Speaking Strategies to Give ESL Students a Beacon of Hope

-Grammar drills, book exercises, flashcards and other quiet, traditional methods are useful but can only get your students so far.
+Grammar drills, book exercises, flashcards and other traditional methods are useful, but can only get your students so far.

-Now they need to open their mouths and let the magic happen—to actually start speaking, communicating and making the language their own.
+Eventually, they need to open their mouths and actually start speaking, communicating and making the language their own.

-In this article I’ll give you my own fail-proof strategies to work into all your lessons to get those shy, mute observers transforming into confident chatterboxes before your very eyes!
+In this post, I’ll give you my top 10 own fail-proof strategies, tricks and tips to work into all your lessons to transform those shy observers into confident chatterboxes before your very eyes!

 1. Pair Work Plus Feedback